Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Numerical results

 The numerical energy and mass are plotted in Fig.~\ref{7_EM}\subref{energy_7} and Fig.~\ref{7_EM}\subref{mass_7}.
 The maximum mass error decreases to 1.65e-03, and the maximum absolute errors of the predictions are greatly reduced.
-From the above experimental results, it can be seen that the computational accuracy of the predicted solution at the initial moment is important for long time simulations.
+From the above experimental results, it can be seen that the computational accuracy of the predicted solution at initial time is important for long time simulations.

-A comparison of the relative $L^2$ errors and maximum mass errors is shown in Table~\ref{table2}.
-In $err_1$, mass loss is added and the adaptive sampling method is used, with a uniform time domain division for the full time domain. $err_2$ denotes the errors obtained by non-uniform time domain division.
-Finally, the weight of mass loss is further adjusted based on the non-uniform time domain division to obtain errors as $err_3$.
+A comparison of the relative $L^2$ errors and maximum mass errors between the above two cases is shown in Table~\ref{table2}.
+In $err_1$, mass loss is added and the adaptive sampling method is used, with uniform segments. $err_2$ denotes the errors obtained by non-uniform segments.

-Table~\ref{table2} illustrates that we have the smallest relative $L^2$ error and maximum mass error for each moment after using the mass-preserving spatio-temporal adaptive method.
+Table~\ref{table2} shows that the relative $L^2$ error and the maximum mass error at each time are minimized when using non-uniform time partition.
 For the Cahn-Hilliard equation with Flory-Huggins potential, this method is significantly effective.
 It greatly reduces the absolute errors of the predicted solutions and guarantees mass conservation.